githubfoam/freeBSD-MLNX-OFED/README.md

-# FreeBSD-MLNX-OFED
+# FreeBSD-MLNX-OFED (work under progress)
+warning:Due to firmware limitation, virtually is not implemented.

-cross-platform Mellanox OFED for FreeBSD (work under progress) warning:provisioner is not ansible_local due to freebsd synced_folder problem.
+cross-platform Mellanox OFED for FreeBSD warning:provisioner is not ansible_local due to freebsd synced_folder problem.

 Host: Windows 10